Ilham Armaiyn: Arema

 He was signed for Arema and announced to join the squad on 11 April 2022 with his partner from PSM, Hasyim Kipuw.
 He also brought Arema back to win the Indonesia President's Cup for the third time.
 He made his league debut in a 0–3 lost against Borneo Samarinda on 24 July 2022 as a substitute in the 46th minute.
 Six days later, he scored his first league goal for the club on a 2–1 win over PSIS Semarang, coming on as a substitute, Ilham sparked the momentum of Arema's victory. scored in the 79th minute in a chaotic situation after a corner.
 On 24 August, Ilham scored the opening goal in a 4–2 win against RANS Nusantara.

 On 18 February 2023, coming on as a substitute of second half, Ilham sparked another the momentum of Arema's victory, scoring the winning goal in a 1–0 win against PS Barito Putera.

+Malut United

+Ilham signed for Liga 2 club, Maluku Utara United for the 2023–24 season.